-Today I am pleased to introduce “local” Australian artist and personal friend Libbet Loughnan.
-I highlight “local” as although she is a born and bred Aussie, she is an intrepid global traveller rarely staying put in the one place too long.
+I am pleased to introduce “local” Australian artist and personal friend Libbet Loughnan.
+I highlight “local” as although she is a born and bred Aussie, she is an intrepid global traveller.
+She rarely stays put in the one place too long.
 Over the past few years Libbet has pursued her artistic calling with a passion.
 She has exhibited her paintings in solo exhibitions locally in Geelong and Melbourne and crossed the globe to Cebu, New York City (NYC) and Mexico City.
 Her work has also featured in art shows and international fairs in Osaka, Germany and Italy.
 I have been meaning to share her work with you for some time, but she is a hard girl to pin down!
 The moons finally aligned last week and we caught up just in time for the launch of her latest solo exhibition at Bridge 38 Gallery in Richmond, Victoria.

 Libbet’s artwork is refreshingly personal.
 She draws on fond memories of her childhood, sights and experiences that have touched her in her travels, her deep appreciation of nature and of people with whom she has connected.
 Read on to see more of Libbet’s work, and details of when you can meet her in person later this week and chat over a wine!

 1. When did you discover your passion for the arts?
 I have always sketched and painted from when I was a kid.
 Back then I think I mainly had two types of paintings in my repertoire: very horrible little romantic cliched pics, and sea creatures which still captivate me.
 I’ve been trying to build something much more personal from it since 2013.
 My passion will always be expanding.
 The more I see art’s magic to simplify, re-imagine, re-engage and open doors not just for me but for anyone or topic that is too stick-in-the-mud, the more I love it.

 2. How would you describe your current artistic style?
 How has it evolved over the years?